kent-map/kent/20c/20c-pett-ridge-biography.md

 Pett Ridge soon became acquainted with authors such as Arnold Bennett and [H.G.
 Wells](/20c/20c-wellshg-biography), whom he visited at [Sandgate](/placesqz/sandgate-overview).
 Bennett wrote to Wells  'I am much too vain to mind being called “not a poet”, and “not a genius”.
 But to be called a “dear delightful person” rouses my worse instincts.
 It makes me feel as if I were like Marriot Watson or Pett Ridge, and I ain’t, not really.'
 (1905, p.
 125 see above)
 <br><br>
-When Mark Twain was visiting England, Pett Ridge was introduced to him as “the Mark Twain of England”, Pett Ridge interrupted his introducer saying “What he meant to say was that you are the Pett Ridge of America”.
-Mark Twain was delighted by this comment and said “now I know we shall get along together!” (p278)
+When Mark Twain was visiting England, Pett Ridge was introduced to him as 'the Mark Twain of England', Pett Ridge interrupted his introducer saying 'What he meant to say was that you are the Pett Ridge of America'.
+Mark Twain was delighted by this comment and said 'now I know we shall get along together!' (p278)

 His novels include small vignettes of Kentish life which reflect his knowledge of the county.
 In _Erb_ (1903), he describes the railways.
 <br><br>